krishnaadithya/AIChildrensBookGen/README.md

 <a href="https://www.youtube.com/watch?v=NOGUQAqq2Xc"><img src="assets/gen.png" width="1080" height="720" alt="Thumbnail"></a>

-*Here is a video demo of our App.*
+*Here is a video demo of our Story generated and voice over by our App.*

 ---